Kevin Lloyd

 Kevin Reardon Lloyd (28 March 1949 – 2 May 1998) was a British television actor, who came to prominence in the role of DC Alfred "Tosh" Lines in Thames Television's police drama series The Bill.

 Early life

-Lloyd was born in Derby in the county of Derbyshire on 28 March 1949.
-His father was Welsh.
-Ellis Aled Lloyd, was a police officer who was killed in the line of duty in 1970.
-Lloyd's grandfather and uncle were also police officers.
+Kevin Reardon Lloyd was born in Derby Hospital on 28 March 1949.
+His Welsh father, Ellis Aled Lloyd, was a police officer who was killed in the line of duty on 20 February, 1970.Derby Evening Telegraph - 20 February 1970 Lloyd's grandfather and uncle were also police officers.
 He suffered from Perthes disease as a child.
 After leaving grammar school, he initially trained as a solicitor, before deciding that he wanted to be a professional actor.
 He studied acting at the East 15 Acting School in Loughton, Essex.